LetMeP1ay/Tripago/README.md

-# :earth_asia: Tripago - Your All-in-One Travel App
+# Tripago - Your All-in-One Travel App

 Tripago is designed to streamline travel planning by consolidating the key features you need into one easy-to-use app.
 Whether you're booking flights, finding hotels, or choosing restaurants, Tripago has you covered.

 Note: This project is currently in the implementation phase.
 Key features are being actively developed and refined.

-# :rocket: Getting Started
+# Getting Started
 Follow these instructions to set up Tripago on your local machine for development and testing purposes.

 # Prerequisites